 Crucial safety tips to avoid common mistakes that can damage enamel.

 Quit trying untested techniques.
 Discover an easy way to help repair your teeth naturally.
-Here’s how to make the toothpaste.
+Here is how to make the toothpaste.

 Why Trust This Remineralizing Toothpaste Recipe?
 (The Science of Repair)